Ferrington Vineyard

 The Vineyard

-Ferrington Vineyard is located about 15 miles from the Pacific coast As the crow flies , at the base of the Anderson Valley’s East Ridge.
-It has a long, cool growing season and the marginal soil high end Pinot Noir and Chardonnay both crave.
-You can read all about its climate, soil, topography, farming and irrigation techniques below.
+Ferrington Vineyards is located about 15 miles from the Pacific coast As the crow flies , at please gothe base of the Anderson Valley’s East Ridge.
+It has a long, cool growing season, freakish diurnal temperature shifts, and marginal soil that Pinot Noir and Chardonnay both crave.

 the vineyard →